Which class is right for your family?

 Listening to your child

-Listen to your child practice and play.
+Listen to your child practise and play.
 Their future success depends on the time taken to listen, guide and help at home – especially at the start.
 In the first 3 terms of Year 1, it is vital for a family member to assist in the learning process.
 This may take 10 -15 minutes at least 3 days per week.
 Depending on how your child processes information, it may take longer.
 Again, patience is required here, and once again I say, do not forget that you are learning along the way too.

-- Practice in the morning before school.
+- Practise in the morning before school.

 - A child who does not have an instrument at home to practice on upon commencement will struggle.
 I strongly recommend not commencing classes without an instrument at home.